esitarski/CrossMgr/CrossMgrVideo/helptxt/QuickStart.md

 #### Focus

 Opens a big window suitable for focusing the camera.
-Also useful in the __Live Feed__ scenario to allow the camera operator to follow the action.

 #### Reset Camera

-Allows the camera to be reset including the USB port, resolution and frames per second.
+Allows the camera to be reset including the USB port as well as other parameters:

 * __Camera USB__: The USB port of the camera.
 CrossMgrVideo shows all the ports that have a camera connect to them.
 Choose the port/camera you wish to use.
 The computer's built-in camera (if present) is usually port 0.
 * __Camera Resolution__:  The resolution of the camera to use.
 Use MAXxMAX for maximum resolution.
 Check your camera specs for details on which resolutions are supported - some cameras can only support lower frame rates at the highest resolutions.